What is Indoor Soccer Called? It’s Called Futsal

 Indoor Soccer vs. Traditional Soccer

 These are some of the major differences between indoor soccer and traditional soccer.
-There are more too but they’re specific and for indoor soccer rules you can also read about them.
+There are more too but they’re specific and for rules of indoor soccer you can also read about them.

-Indoor soccer is a fast-paced game which makes it more exciting to watch and play.
+Indoor soccer is a fast-paced game, making it more exciting to watch and play.
 The small field and less space bring more physical contact in play on an indoor soccer court which makes it more interesting and thrilling.

 Indoor soccer brings quick transitions, close ball control, and skillful dribbling which is joyful to watch and brings more crowd to watch and expands the game.
 Indoor soccer needs agility and quick decision-making to play on a competitive level.